Richard Marple

-Arthur Richard Marple (March 4, 1931 – December 13, 2019), commonly known as Richard Marple or simply Dick Marple, was an American politician from the town of Hooksett, New Hampshire, who served six terms in the New Hampshire House of Representatives as a member of the Republican Party.
+Arthur Richard Marple (March 4, 1931 – December 13, 2019), commonly known as Richard Marple or simply Dick Marple, was an American politician from the town of Hooksett, New Hampshire, who served six terms in the New Hampshire House of Representatives as a member of the Republican Party, holding office from 1999 to 2000, from 2002 to 2006, and from 2014 until his death in 2019.
+During his tenure in the New Hampshire General Court, Marple was a prominent supporter of the sovereign citizen movement.

 Early life and education

 Marple was born on March 4, 1931.
-He attended Dover High School and served four years in the United States Navy.
+He attended Dover High School in Dover, New Hampshire.

 Career

+Marple served four years in the United States Navy.

-Marple served as a Republican member of the New Hampshire House of Representatives from 1999 to 2000, from 2002 to 2006, and from 2014 until his death in 2019.
-During his time in office, Marple served on the State-Federal Relations and Veterans Affairs Committee.
+A member of the Republican Party, Marple served in the New Hampshire House of Representatives from 1999 to 2000, from 2002 to 2006, and from 2014 until his death in 2019.
+During his time in office, Marple served on the State–Federal Relations and Veterans Affairs Committee.
 Marple ran for office on eleven occasions, winning six times.

-Following his death in office, Marple was succeeded by Democrat Kathleen Martins following her victory in a special election held on March 10, 2020.
+Following his death in office, Marple was succeeded by Democrat Kathleen Martins after her victory in a special election held on March 10, 2020.